martinothamar/building-x-in-y/monte-carlo-sim/README.md

 I don't know here to go next, but I have some ideas that could be investigated

-* Deeper analysis of the performance of the vectorized instructions used in the hot loop
+* Deeper analysis of the performance of the vectorized instructions used in the hot loop ([read up on Agner Fog's instruction tables](https://www.agner.org/optimize/instruction_tables.pdf))
 * GPU parallelization (I did build a CUDA kernel prototype of this once, but it wasn't as fast.
 I'm probably bad at GPU)
 * CPU parallelization (doubt this is good)
 * Other algorithms?